 * Click here for rating key

-Villa Wellington Restaurant Peruvian Restaurant Review: Tucked into Montreal’s working-class Verdun district, this no-frills diner features aerial shots of Machu Picchu, hand-painted tortoise shells and a rainbow of hanging toques, not to mention a smiling waitstaff decked out in Johnny Cash black.
-The Villa’s fare is not strictly Peruvian, so order the Mexican plate---enough for two, as are most plates---with spicy salsa and a soft burrito, or try the shingle-size slabs of mahi mahi with Caesar salad, the punchy Peruvian Cabernet, or wash down your bread basket ciabatta with a slug of Inca Cola.
-The huge bowls of seafood soup, parihuela, are a crowd favorite.
+Villa Wellington Restaurant Peruvian Restaurant Review: Tucked into Montreal’s working-class Verdun district, this no-frills Peruvian diner features aerial shots of Machu Picchu, hand-painted tortoise shells and a rainbow of hanging toques, not to mention a smiling waitstaff decked out in Johnny Cash black.
+First comes a basket with the requisite fluffy Spanish rolls and butter, then heaping servings of ceviche, deep-fried jalea, stacked "causa" (seafood and mashed potato salads), whole grilled chicken, skewered "anticucho" meat and chicken kebabs, and some of the best fries in the area.
+Wash it all down with a slug of Inca Cola.
+The huge bowls of seafood soup, parihuela, are also a crowd favorite.
 Locals and Peruvian ex-pats fill the Villa by eight or so on weekends, so you might consider calling ahead.
 And not to worry, the affable staff will help you navigate the Spanish-French menu.